Canada Home Buying Guide 2024

 Why does my income matter?

 You likely have heard the term “mortgage stress test” before and this is what it relates to.
-High level, mortgage stress tests are rules laid out by the government/regulators that dictate how much someone can borrow.
+At a high level, mortgage stress tests are rules laid out by the government/regulators that set limits to how much someone can borrow.
 There are 2 main ratios, the Gross-Debt-Servicing (GDS) and Total-Debt-Servicing (TDS) ratios.
 The only difference between GDS and TDS is that TDS includes debt payments, which are certain debts (ex: personal loans, car loans/leases, student loans, etc) and don’t include things like your monthly credit card bill, your phone bill or other expenses.

 *Note that the Mortgage Payment is calculated using the stress test rate and not your actual rate.
 This is the greater of your mortgage rate + 2% or the Bank of Canada posted mortgage rate (they describe it as “Conventional mortgage- 5 year”).